 - “… but oh, I shall give you none.”

-And everyone was like “oh what a let down…” and Earl Michael was like “Gotcha again suckers hahaha… “.
+And everyone was like “oh what a let down…” and the Duke goes like “Gotcha again suckers hahaha… “.

 - Das Kleid ist zwar teuer, aber ich kaufe es trotzdem.

 - The dress is expansive but I’ll get it anyway.

 - Ich muss zwar noch ein bisschen arbeiten, aber heute abend habe ich Zeit.

 - Well, I do have a little work left but as for tonight I am free.

 And as you can see, I did NOT translate zwar because it really isn’t doing much except setting up the aber, thus giving it more… aber-ness, I guess.

 All the translations with indeed or whatever else dictionaries are suggesting are adding a flavor to the sentence that just isn’t there in German.

 So would the sentences be the same without zwar?